Clubs and Organizations

 FOI - Culture

-Description: N.A.S.A. encourages participation in Native American activities and to get involvement within the Indian community.
+Description: The Native American Student Association (N.A.S.A.) encourages unity in participation in activities and to get involved in the community.
 N.A.S.A. promotes cultural exchange in order to enrich college life as well as serves as a support group for Native Americans.

 Advisors